shawn61cp/wincalibre2jellyfin/README.md

 #### Overview
 * Created folder structure (foldermode in .cfg) is one of:
-  * .../author/series/book/...
+  * ...\author\series\book\...
-  * .../book/...
+  * ...\book\...
 * Destination book folder contains
-  * symlink to book file in Calibre library
+  * copy of book file from Calibre library
-  * symlink to cover image in Calibre library
+  * copy of cover image from Calibre library
   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
-  * When foldermode is author/series/book, the script will extract series and series index from Calibre's metadata file.
+  * When foldermode is author\series\book, the script will extract series and series index from Calibre's metadata file.
 If found, the target book folder name will be prepended with the series index.
 So will the \<dc:title\> element in the metadata file.
-If series info is expected but not found, the structure collapses to .../author/book/....
+If series info is expected but not found, the structure collapses to ...\author\book\....
 * Multiple output libraries may be configured

 #### Example author/series/book structure